transformerlab/transformerlab-docs/docs/generate/yourbench.md

 # Huggingface (YourBench) Dataset Generation

-This page explains how to generate data from reference documents using Transformer Lab leveraging the [YourBench framework](https://github.com/huggingface/yourbench) by 🤗 Huggingface.
+This page explains how to generate data from reference documents using Transformer Lab leveraging the [YourBench framework](https://github.com/huggingface/yourbench) by 🤗 Hugging Face.
 At the end you'll have **6** generated datasets for various tasks such as _Multi-hop QA_, _Single Shot QA_, _LightEval data_, etc.

-## Step 1: Download the Huggingface (YourBench) Dataset Generator Plugin
+## Step 1: Download the Hugging Face (YourBench) Dataset Generator Plugin

 - Go to the **Plugins Tab**.
 - Use the filter by type **generator** to narrow down the list.
-- Download the **Huggingface (YourBench) Dataset Generator** plugin.
+- Download the **Hugging Face (YourBench) Dataset Generator** plugin.

 <img src={require('./gifs/yourbench/1_Installing.gif').default} alt="Plugin Gif" width="500" />